Louis Joseph, Duke of Vendôme: Biography

 Louis Joseph de Bourbon was born in Paris, the son of Louis, Duke of Vendôme and Laura Mancini.
 Orphaned at the age of fifteen, he inherited a vast fortune from his father that had been handed down from his great-grandmother, the duchesse de Mercœur et Penthièvre.
 Prior to succeeding his father in 1669, he was known as the duc de Penthièvre.
 He was raised by his aunt, Marie Anne Mancini, duchesse de Bouillon.

 Entering the army at the age of eighteen, Vendôme soon distinguished himself by his vigour and personal courage in the Dutch wars, and by 1688, he had risen to the rank of lieutenant-general.
 In the Nine Years' War, he rendered conspicuous service under the duc de Luxembourg at the Battle of Steenkerke, and under Nicolas Catinat at Marsaglia.
 In 1695, he was placed in command of the army operating in Catalonia, where he took Barcelona in 1697.

 Soon afterwards, Vendome was made a Marshal of France.
 In 1702, after the first unsuccessful campaign of Catinat and Villeroi, he was placed in command of the Franco-Spanish army in Italy.
 During three campaigns in that country, he proved himself a worthy antagonist to Prince Eugène of Savoy, whom he at last defeated in 1705 at Cassano in a magnificent show of courage and command over his troops, converting the impending defeat that his indolent brother Philippe had incurred, into a glorious success.

 The next year, after holding his own as before, and gaining another victory at Calcinato, he was sent to Flanders to repair the disaster of Ramillies.
 Following the departure of Vendôme to shore up the shattered army in the Flanders, Prince Eugène and the Duke of Savoy inflicted a heavy loss on the French under the duc d'Orléans and Ferdinand de Marsin at the Battle of Turin, driving the French out of Italy by the end of the year.
 In Flanders, meanwhile, Vendôme quarrelled with the king's unenterprising grandson, Louis, Duke of Burgundy, and was unable to prevent the French defeat at the Battle of Oudenarde.

 In disgust, Vendôme retired to his estates.
-It wasn't long, however, before he was summoned back to take command of the army of his cousin, Philip V of Spain.
+It was not long, however, before he was summoned back to take command of the army of his cousin, Philip V of Spain.
 There, he won his last victories, crowning his work triumphantly in the battles of Brihuega and Villaviciosa.
 Before the end of the war, he died suddenly at Vinaròs on 11 June 1712 and was buried at El Escorial in Spain.